rails/rails/guides/source/action_view_overview.md

 #### Builder

 Builder templates are a more programmatic alternative to ERB.
 They are especially useful for generating XML content.
-An XmlMarkup object named +xml+ is automatically made available to templates with a <tt>.builder</tt> extension.
+An XmlMarkup object named +xml+ is automatically made available to templates with a `.builder` extension.

 Here are some basic examples: